-- (a) Three Binders.
-Trial exhibits that consist of documents and photographs must be submitted to the Court in three-ring binders.
+(a) Three Binders.

+Trial exhibits containing documents and photographs must be submitted to the Court in three-ring binders.
 The parties must submit to the court three binders: (1) one binder containing the original set of trial exhibits; and (2) two binders containing copies of the trial exhibits.
-The original set of exhibits will be for use by the jury during its deliberations, and the copies are for the Court.
+The original set of exhibits will be used by the jury during its deliberations, and the copies are for the Court.
 The parties must prepare additional copies of exhibits for their own use and for use by witnesses.
-The parties must review the exhibit list and exhibit binders with the CRD before the admitted exhibits will be given to the jury. - (b) Exhibit Format.
+The parties must review the exhibit list and exhibit binders with the CRD before the admitted exhibits will be given to the jury.

+(b) Exhibit Format.

 All exhibits placed in three-ring binders must be indexed by exhibit number with tabs or dividers on the right side.
 Exhibits shall be numbered sequentially 1, 2, 3, etc., not 1.1, 1.2, etc. See Local Civil Rule 16-6.
 Every page of a multi-page exhibit must be numbered.
 Defendant's exhibit numbers shall not duplicate Plaintiff's numbers.
-The spine of each binder shall indicate the name of the case, case number, exhibit volume number, and the range of exhibit numbers included in the volume. - (c) Exhibit Tabs.
+The spine of each binder shall indicate the name of the case, case number, exhibit volume number, and the range of exhibit numbers included in the volume.

+(c) Exhibit Tabs.

 The original exhibits shall bear the official exhibit tags (yellow tags for government's exhibits and blue tags for defendant's exhibits) affixed to the front upper right-hand corner of the exhibit, with the case number, case name, and exhibit number stated on each tag.
-Tags may be obtained from the Clerk's Office, or the parties may print their own exhibit tags using Forms G-14A and G-14B on the "Court Forms" section of the Central District of California's website.
+The parties may print their own exhibit tags using Forms G-14A and G-14B on the "Court Forms" section of the Central District of California's website.
 The copies of exhibits must bear copies of the official exhibit tags that were placed on the original exhibits and be indexed with tabs or dividers on the right side.

-- (d) Enlargements and Charts.
-An enlargement of an existing exhibit shall use the original exhibit number followed by an "A." Counsel shall not attempt to display or use any charts or enlargements of exhibits unless all counsel have agreed to their use or objections have been heard and a ruling has been made by the Court. - 5.
+(d) Enlargements and Charts.

+ruling has been made by the Court.
 Audio, Video Files, and Digital Evidence.

 Such evidence must be contained on a flash drive, unless otherwise directed by the Court.
 The party introducing the evidence is responsible for ensuring that the flash drive contains only admitted evidence.
 The parties should meet and confer in an effort to reach an agreement as to the admissibility of such evidence in its original form, as well as any excerpts thereof.
 Exhibits consisting of audio recordings should be accompanied by appropriate transcripts to assist the trial participants in following along.
 The party seeking to admit an audio recording should provide transcripts to the opposing party well in advance of trial and, during trial, to the Court, court reporter, each juror, and opposing counsel before the audio recording is played.
 The transcripts shall use the original exhibit number of the audio recording followed by an "A" for identification purposes.
-The transcripts will not be admitted into evidence and should be collected after the audio recording has been played. - 6.
-Audio/Visual Equipment and Other Electronic Equipment.
-The Court provides audio/visual equipment for use during trial.
-The parties are encouraged to familiarize themselves with this equipment.
-More information is available at: http://www.cacd.uscourts.gov/clerk-services/courtroom-technology.
-The Court does not permit exhibits to be "published" to the jurors before they are admitted into evidence.
-Once admitted, exhibits may be displayed electronically using the equipment and screens in the courtroom.
-If electronic equipment must be brought into the courtroom for trial, counsel shall make prior arrangements with the Court Security, and counsel must provide notice no later than four (4) days before trial to the CRD at WLH Chambers@cacd.uscourts.gov.
+The transcripts will not be admitted into evidence and should be collected after the audio recording has been played.